bunnyxt/naive-bili-pn-hash/README.md

 ## TODO

-- Use logging module to manage log.
+- Use logging module to manage log. ✅ Done!
+See in [logger](logger/logger.py)
 - Add script to delete invalid aid cached locally.
 - Optimize SQL to improve performance.